 You know there is a communication problem with your team.
-Knowledge is siloed and experts end up devoting a large a part of their day answering questions.
+Knowledge is siloed and experts end up devoting a large part of their day answering questions.
 You know you need to keep your team connected and foster a positive, open culture.
 But how do you solve that problem?

-A social intranet allows users to engage around user generated topics, very similar to a social network for your office.
+A social intranet allows users to engage around user-generated topics, very similar to a social network for your office.
 Social intranets attempt to modernize traditional intranet systems by allowing broader authorship and allowing for people to connect with the authors of content via comments.
 However, they often fail to provide a framework that allows users to quickly answer questions.
 They therefore fail to keep users coming back and can often fall short on adoption and engagement metrics.
 Social intranets can also foster collaboration and connect teams; however, they often fail to organize information in a meaningful manner.

 When evaluating these two solutions, ask yourself these questions:

 While both tools connect employees, a knowledge base is better suited to organize existing knowledge that may be stored in an outdated, file sharing system.
 To make a knowledge base implementation successful, you will have to devote time to setting up your platform and educating users around best practices for categorizing and finding content.

 If engagement is your only goal, a social intranet is probably a better choice.
 However, many social intranets face the same challenges as traditional intranets: that no one likes their intranet and they fail to become the central hub their champions envisions.
 While a social intranet may solve employee engagement issues, you probably also care about distributing the knowledge that is important to your business.

 Suggestion: Take It A Step Further